 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Arizona College - Las Vegas, approximately 100% of students took out student loans averaging $2,840 a year.
-That adds up to $11,360 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Arizona College - Las Vegas, approximately 100% of students took out student loans averaging $10,095 a year.
+That adds up to $40,380 over four years for those students.

 How Much Money Do Arizona College - Las Vegas Graduates Make?